sarahtam718/tandem-challenge/watering-scheduler/README.md

 ## Purpose

-Improve coding skills, apply for an incredible apprenticeship opportunity, and create a plant-watering schedule for the good people at Tandem for 12 weeks starting December 16th.
+This project improved my coding skills, helped me apply for an incredible apprenticeship opportunity, and acts as a plant-watering schedule for the good people at Tandem for 12 weeks starting December 16th.

+## Parameters

 The user can view which plants need watering on particular dates, based on JSON data regarding frequency of watering.
 Thankfully, Tandem sets wonderful work-boundaries for their employees, so there will be no watering dates on weekends (which only puts off a plant's watering by 1 day or so).
 It is possible to water all the plants in one day; all will be watered on the first day.

 ## Get Started

-Use npm start to get the server running
+Use npm start

 ## Technology